-To date, EEE has been confirmed in nine people in Michigan, with three fatalities, in Barry, Berrien, Calhoun, Cass, Kalamazoo and Van Buren counties.
-In addition, cases have occurred in 33 animals from 15 counties: Allegan, Barry, Berrien, Calhoun, Cass, Genesee, Jackson, Kalamazoo, Kent, Lapeer, Livingston, Montcalm, Newaygo, St. Joseph and Van Buren.
+To date, EEE has been confirmed in nine people in Michigan, with four fatalities, in Barry, Berrien, Calhoun, Cass, Kalamazoo and Van Buren counties.
+In addition, cases have occurred in 39 animals from 16 counties: Allegan, Barry, Berrien, Calhoun, Cass, Genesee, Jackson, Kalamazoo, Kent, Lapeer, Livingston, Montcalm, Newaygo, St. Joseph, Tuscola and Van Buren.

 Residents can opt out of the recommended spraying intervention.
 This will reduce the overall treatment effectiveness in the area.
 Mosquito populations upwind of the opt-out area will not be reduced, and neighbors will not benefit from the reduction in mosquito numbers.
 Before exercising this option, please remember that EEE is highly deadly, and that this aerial spraying does not carry any significant risks to human health, pets or the environment.
 To opt out, send an email with your name and full residential address to [email protected].

 EEE is a rare disease caused by a virus that is spread by infected mosquitoes.
 EEE virus is one of a group of mosquito-transmitted viruses that can cause inflammation of the brain (encephalitis).
 In the United States, approximately 5-10 EEE cases are reported annually.
 Unfortunately, multiple human and animal cases have been reported in Michigan this year.
 Even with the unexpected number of cases in Michigan this year, EEE infection is considered rare.
 As of Oct 8, no human or animal cases of EEE have been identified in Washtenaw County.